Learning, Student Engagement & Success

 College and Career Readiness

 College and Career Readiness programs are located at each of VGCC’s campuses and are designed to provide students with access to a variety of instructional approaches and materials.
 Technology is used to enhance traditional classroom instruction and provide an interactive learning experience for students.
-Student learning needs are assessed individually, and instructional plans are developed that take into account each learner’s skill development level and preferred learning style.
+Student learning needs are assessed individually, and instructional plans are developed that consider each learner’s skill development level and preferred learning style.

 To Top of Page